Scale and intensity of North Coast KI proposal poses risks to multiple threatened species

 • agricultural land use, and

-• nationally listed threatened species - Kangaroo Island Glossy-Black Cockatoos and Kangaroo Island Echidnas.
+• flora and fauna including multiple nationally listed threatened species - Kangaroo Island Glossy-Black Cockatoos and Kangaroo Island Echidnas.
 Adjacent areas house White-Bellied Sea Eagles, Peregrine Falcons and Heath Goannas and provide ‘known or likely’ habitat for several other threatened/endangered species.

-There has been very limited consultation with the KI community by the would-be interstate developer so KI residents & lovers of the KI environment need to make our views known!
+There was very limited consultation with the KI community by the would-be interstate developer, so KI residents & lovers of the KI environment have made our views known!

 M Gardiner - Heath Goanna